 At the core of the College of Health is a commitment to foster positive change in the communities where we live and work by promoting social justice and health equity.

 The mission of the College of Health at Lehigh University is to leverage population health as a convergence science to understand, preserve and improve the health and well-being of populations and communities through excellence and innovation in education, research and service.
 Through the lens of social justice, the College cultivates the next generation of highly skilled and diverse scientists and leaders in population health through novel and interdisciplinary course work, distance learning and experiential learning opportunities.

 The College of Health will be located in the Health | Science | Technology (HST) building, Lehigh University’s newest, state-of-the-art research facility slated for completion in 2021.
 The innovative, flexible, and sustainably-designed facility will advance Lehigh University’s academic research endeavors.
 The primary goals of the building are to encourage an interdisciplinary culture via maximized transparency and accountability; develop functional neighborhoods that create a model of intensity and productivity; and engage the campus community by bringing the public into the building.

 Review of Applications

 Review of applications will begin immediately and will continue until the position is filled.
-The anticipated start date is January 2021 or as soon as possible.
+The anticipated start date is as soon as January 2021.
 Lehigh University is an equal opportunity/affirmative action employer with a strong commitment to diversity and inclusion.
 We welcome and encourage applications from women and minorities.
 Lehigh offers excellent benefits, including domestic partner benefits.